nhannguyen95/algorithms/additional-learning/design-pattern/design-principles.md

 ---

 **A class should have only 1 reason to change**.
 The principle guides us to assign each responsibility to 1 class, and only 1 class.

+---

+**Don't Repeat Yourself**: avoid duplicate code by abstracting out things that are common and placing those things in a *single, sensible place*.

+DRY is a lot more than just code: a requirement should be implemented one time, use cases shouldn't have overlap, etc.